koirala8/Baseball_ULMV2/Readme.txt

 5. To Connect SQL Lite Database to PowerBi to get data

-	- Visit this Youtube URL: https://youtu.be/6bmTdIeu5rA
+	- Visit this Youtube URL: [Connecting SQLite Database to PowerBI](https://youtu.be/6bmTdIeu5rA)

 ## Additional Information